-Unless exempted by the TMG, funding must be provided by the requesting investigator for preparation and shipping of samples and, if relevant, for extraction of corresponding clinical data.
+Unless exempted by the TMG (or by Griffith University for Australian samples), funding must be provided by the requesting investigator for preparation and shipping of samples and, if relevant, for extraction of corresponding clinical data.
 Failure to provide funding within an agreed-upon time frame may result in revocation of the approval.
 Sharing of the results obtained from the measures conducted under approved biospecimen use requests will be required within an agreed-upon time frame.
 Failure to conduct the proposed studies within an agreed-upon time frame will lead to the requirement to return the samples and revocation of the approval.